pnp/sp-dev-fx-webparts/samples/react-yammer-api/README.md

 ### Smart Authentication, if Yammer Enforce Office 365 identity is enabled

-If Yammer Office 365 Identity Enforcement is enabled, the webpart will 'smart' authenticate Office 365 user when in SharePoint Online environment i.e. a user should allow the app (consent popup) once in a lifetime.
+If Yammer Office 365 Identity Enforcement is enabled, the web part will 'smart' authenticate Office 365 user when in SharePoint Online environment i.e. a user should allow the app (consent popup) once in a lifetime.
 After, the user will be logged in all the time.
 Smart because if you do not have the yammer auth cookies, you would not have to re-authenticate with login button and popups.
 To enable Office 365 Identity Enforcement on `Office 365 Enterprise E3 Trial tenant`, go to the Office 365 admin -> Admin centers -> Yammer -> Security Settings -> Enforce Office 365 identity.

 ## Used SharePoint Framework Version